GeorgeHernandez/GeorgeHernandez/KnowThyself.md

   - Emotionalism (fka Neuroticism)
     - Identifies people who are prone to psychological distress.
 Individuals who are high in neuroticism tend to be anxious, depressed, self-conscious, impulsive, vulnerable and display angry hostility.
 Higher Highs.
 Lower Lows.
     - ME: 70%. **Alas, I have [dysthymia](https://en.wikipedia.org/wiki/Dysthymia)** and sadly it has gotten stronger over the years.
-  - EXtraversion
+  - Extroversion
     - Gregarious, outgoing, sociable, projecting one's personality outward.
-The opposite of extraversion is introversion.
-Extraversion has shown to share certain genetic markers with substance abuse.
-Extraversion is associated with various regions of the prefrontal cortex and the amygdala.
+The opposite of extroversion is introversion.
+Extroversion has shown to share certain genetic markers with substance abuse.
+Extroversion is associated with various regions of the prefrontal cortex and the amygdala.
     - High: Respond positively to the stimuli of more people.
 Outward focus.
     - Low: Respond negatively to the stimuli of more people.
 Inward focus.
     - ME: 20%. **I identify as a fox**: A hidden forest creature.
 My introversion is not as much a hangup as it used to be.
 I find that I can deal with a lot of people if I have to.
-My basic advie to introverts: It is fair to comfortably invisible, but when you have something to say: Say it loud and clear.
+My basic advice to introverts: It is fair to comfortably invisible, but when you have something to say: Say it loud and clear.
   - Agreeableness
     - Refers to a compliant, trusting, empathic, sympathetic, friendly and cooperative nature.
     - Low: Competitive.